Teaching & Learning in the Diverse Classroom Online Course

 The Center for Teaching Innovation is offering a new online course, Teaching & Learning in the Diverse Classroom.
 This course is open to the Cornell teaching community, with all disciplines and any level of diversity expertise welcome.

 The Fall 2019 course will run from October 7 - November 1.
-To stay up-to-date, please fill out this interest form.
+Register here.

 More about the Course

 is a four-week, self-paced online course for anyone with teaching responsibilities at Cornell, at any level of diversity expertise.
 Modules explore strategies for inclusive course design, social identity and self-reflection, and pedagogical practices that effectively support student engagement and belongingness across difference.

 - Designed for anyone teaching at Cornell, across all disciplines

 - Open to all experience levels—no expertise in diversity necessary